 Illustration credit: Lisa Glanz / http://www.lisaglanz.com.
 Using her Personalised Portrait Creator (which is brilliant).

-I work as a mediator and facilitator so I have to look professional and put together at work, but I hate the whole idea of spending money or time on my work wardrobe.
+I work as a mediator and facilitator so I have to look professional and put together at work, but I hate the whole idea of spending money or time on my work outfits.
 I’d rather spend that on clothing for me, not for my job.
-How can I build a professional look without spending too much time or money?
+How can I build a professional wardrobe without spending too much time or money?

 Working to live, not living to work.